muziejus/javascripting-english-major/7-errors.md

 if (isNaN(promptValue) === true) {
 	alert("The value you submitted is not a number");
 } else {
-	// do the calculations on promptValue knowing it
+	// Do the calculations on promptValue knowing it
 	// will behave like a number and move on from here.
 }
 ```